kalm42/kyle-melton.com/content/resume.md

     graduationDate: 2020-06-19
 certifications:
   - title: Google Mobile Web Developer
+    description:
-    description: The Mobile Web Developer Certification is a performance-based exam that challenges mobile web developers to write code in response to real-world tasks.
+      The Mobile Web Developer Certification is a performance-based exam that challenges mobile web developers to write code in response to real-world tasks.
 Based on extensive job task analyses, candidates earning this certification have shown that they have the skills expected of an advanced-level mobile web developer, and are capable of writing performant and responsive applications for the mobile web.
-projects: []
+projects:
+  - title: Voice Your Stance
+    description: A web application for finding your local representatives so that you could contact them.
+It has all publicly available contact methods.
+The best part is that you could write and mail physical letters from the site.
+There is a library of letters tagged by topic to chose as a starting point if you wished too.
+    tags:
+      - tag: political
+      - tag: gatsby
+      - tag: gql
+      - tag: prisma
-skills: []
+skills:
+  - skill: JavaScript
+  - skill: Typescript
+  - skill: Testing
+  - skill: Jest
+  - skill: Cypress
+  - skill: GQL
+  - skill: Node
+  - skill: React
 ---